noelboss/PageQueryBoss/README.md

 		]
 	];

-You can always provide your own sub-query so the defaults will not be used:
+You can always provide your own sub-query, so the defaults will not be used:

 	$page->pageQueryArry([
 		'images' => [